Bernarda Pera: 2025: Billie Jean King Cup debut

+At the Auckland Open, Pera recorded wins over qualifier Victoria Jiménez Kasintseva and Rebecca Marino, before losing to Robin Montgomery in the quarterfinals.

-Pera made her debut for the United States Billie Jean King Cup team in the 2025 qualifying round held in Bratislava, defeating Johanne Svendsen and Rebecca Šramková in wins over Denmark and Slovakia respectively as her country topped the group to make it through to the finals.
+Pera made her debut for the United States Billie Jean King Cup team in the 2025 qualifying round held in Bratislava, defeating Johanne Svendsen and Rebecca Šramková in wins over Denmark and Slovakia, respectively, as her country topped the group to make it through to the finals.

 At the French Open, she overcame Caroline Garcia and 18th seed Donna Vekić to reach the third round, at which point her run was ended by 13th seed Elina Svitolina.

+On 13 October, after failing to win a WTA Tour main-draw match for four months, Pera fell to her lowest ranking since September 2017 at world No. 136.

 Personal life

 Since 2018, Pera has been in a relationship with Croatian basketball player Kristijan Krajina.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.